Start Debugging

 One of the first things people think about when developing for a new platform / using a new technology is monetization; and in my case the question is: how easy is it to integrate AdMob?
 For Xamarin Forms the answer would be: “It depends” – it depends on luck & on the complexity of what you want to achieve; but I will detail this as we move along.

-By now, you Android project should no longer be building & you should be receiving a COMPILETODALVIK : UNEXPECTED TOP-LEVEL error.
+By now, your Android project should no longer be building and you should be receiving a COMPILETODALVIK : UNEXPECTED TOP-LEVEL error.
 To fix that, go into your Droid project properties, select the Android Options tab and then under Advanced modify the value for the Java Max Heap Size to 1G.
 Your project should now build without any errors.

 Next, inside your shared / PCL project add a new Content View and call it AdMobView.
-Remove the code generated inside it’s constructor & it should look like this:
+Remove the code generated inside its constructor and it should look like this:

 public class AdMobView : ContentView